neelchauhan/mpd-x/docs/mpd4.md

 Changes since version 3 (most of this work was sponsored by [SURFnet](http://www.surfnet.nl/)):

--   Design changes: Mpd uses now a thread-based event system using libpdel, these libpdel parts are now integrated:
+-   Design changes: mpdx uses now a thread-based event system using libpdel, these libpdel parts are now integrated:
     -   typed_mem(3)
     -   pevent(3)
     -   alog(3)

-    Mpd uses a \"Giant Mutex\" for protecting its resources.
+    mpdx uses a \"Giant Mutex\" for protecting its resources.
 -   Major new features:
     -   Implemented the Extensible Authentication Protocol RFC 2284 (EAP).
 Currently only EAP-MD5 is supported (client and server